Beefywhale/breakout/README.md

     return 0;
 }
 ```
 Put this in a file named main.cpp and build it with SFML as a dependency.
+You'll need to copy the `font.ttf` to where you built the executable.